153rd Infantry Regiment (United States): Deployment to France

-Due to a lack of replacements for units already in combat in Europe, enlisted soldiers of the 39th Division were offered the opportunity to volunteer to deploy early ahead of the reset of the division.
+Due to a lack of replacements for units already in combat in Europe, enlisted soldiers of the 39th Division were offered the opportunity to volunteer to deploy early ahead of the rest of the division.
 This chance to volunteer for immediate combat was offered to approximately five thousand troops.
 In June, 1918, these volunteer enlisted personnel from the 153rd (old 1st Arkansas) and 154th (composed of part of the old 2nd and 3rd Arkansas) Infantry, began arriving in France.
 The movement consisted of only twenty per cent of each organization, and the officers did not accompany their troops but remained at Camp Beauregard with the other eighty per cent still in training.

 The 39th Division, less its artillery units, left Camp Beauregard 1 August 1918 and sailed for overseas service 6 August 1918.
 The units of the 39th Division arrived in France between 12 August and 12 September 1918.
 They were then sent to the St. Florent area, southwest of Bourges, where it was designated as a replacement division.
 In November, 1918, it moved to St. Aignan.
 There, several of the units were transferred to combat divisions.
 The Division was never a front line division; therefore, it never advanced any miles, captured any prisoners nor received any replacements.
 The Division was designated as the Fifth Depot Division on 14 August 1918, and moved to Charost and Mehun-sur-Yeure Area southwest of Bourges.
 The units of the Division for the most part were training cadres whose duties were to receive, train, equip, and forward replacements of both officers and men for the infantry units, machine gun units, and for ammunition and supply trains.
 On 29 October 1918, orders directed that the Division be attached to the 1st Depot Division at St-Aignan-Noyers and Loir-et-Cher.

 While the 153rd Infantry did not see combat as a regiment due to its use as replacements, several of its soldiers did participate in combat.
 In a letter home in August 1918, a guardsman from the old Company "I" of the 1st Arkansas National Guard, described the fighting and sent a coat lapel which he stated belonged to the "best soldier for the Crown Prince", a German soldier whom the Arkansan had apparently killed in combat.
 The Arkansas Guardsmen also stated that the German soldiers were best at running.
 About the same time letters were being received in Arkansas from soldiers of the old 1st and 3rd Arkansas National Guard Regiments.